-A. RA training occurs during the two weeks before the halls open in the fall, and the week before the halls reopen after winter break.
+A. RA training occurs during the three weeks before the halls open in the fall, and the week before the halls reopen after winter break.
+Training typically includes evening commitments but is also balanced by some weekends off and built-in break times for life management.
 Training prepares RAs for the position, educating them on policies and procedures, and continuing to challenge them around issues of diversity and social justice, inclusion and community-building.
 Training is also an amazing chance for RA staffs to bond and grow as a team.

 Q. What is the time commitment like?

 A. The RA position is a 20 hour-per-week commitment.
 Those 20 hours are typically made up of duty, weekly staff meeting, weekly supervisory meeting, programs, and community interactions.
 RAs are also expected to stay a day later during hall closings and typically return a day early when the halls reopen.